maxlieblich/GettingandCleaningDataProject/README.md

 GettingandCleaningDataProject
 =============================

 This tidies up the Samsung motion database.
-(More coming soon.)
+The codebook (describing how the data were made tidy) is found in the file CodeBook.md.